guettli/golang-and-vscode/README.md

 My cursor is on the name of a method which implements an interface.
 I want to see the docstring of this method of the interface.
 How to get to navigate to the method signature of the interface?

+Search in a directory which is outside my workspace: https://stackoverflow.com/questions/75244211/vscode-search-in-a-directory-which-is-outside-the-workspace

 # Related